-Before we start with Should you buy a house on a mortgage or not, I want to ask you if you want to buy a house?
+Before we start with whether you should buy a house on a mortgage or not, I want to ask you if you want to buy a house.
 I mean are you willing to stay in that house for at least 2 years?

 But deciding whether to rent or buy a house doesn’t only depend on logic, right!
 House has an emotional connection to it.

-If buying a house is still on your top priority list in 2021 or the coming years, here are few pointers to help you decide when you should buy a house on a mortgage.
+If buying a house is still on your top priority list in 2023 or the coming years, here are a few pointers to help you decide when you should buy a house on a mortgage.